make-all/HAMusicAssistantJukebox/README.md

 - Access control through Home Assistant
 - Auto revoking/creating access tokens for security

+Head on over to [Discussions / FeatureRequests](https://github.com/DJS91/HAMusicAssistantJukebox/discussions) if you want to request new features and general discussion!

 ## Prerequisites

 Before installing this integration, make sure you have: